Aiikon/TextDiff/README.md

-# DiffPlex
+# TextDiff

 A module for using DiffPlex to generate side by side or inline HTML diffs of text.

-Thanks to the DiffPlex project for all the real work: https://github.com/mmanela/diffplex
+Utilizes a modified copy of the DiffPlex source code: https://github.com/mmanela/diffplex

 ## Example Usage